 Our guide to organising an event

-If you are holding an event you need to understand that you are legally responsible for the safety of anyone attending.
-When you plan your event you should:
+If you are holding an event, you are legally responsible for the safety of anyone attending.

 - create a planning timetable including key dates

 - identify a team of people to help plan, organise and run the event, including who is taking responsibility for public safety

 - be clear about what you can achieve on your budget

 - consider the numbers and types of people who will be on site including staff, contractors as well as customers